Head of Design

 On the Side

-A flash website for the Wheaton College Jazz Ensemble - back when flash was cool.
+Remember Flash?
+This is a Flash website for the Wheaton College Jazz Ensemble - back when flash was cool.